 You are here:

-The Coronavirus is a new virus that is spreading across the world and causing a lot of people to be very sick and some people are dying.
+COVID-19 is a virus that is spreading across the world and causing a lot of people to be very sick.
 We have all had a cold or a flu before, that is a virus and although we may feel very sick our bodies know what the flu is and we can fight it.
-Because the coronavirus is new our bodies don’t have the proper tools to fight it so it is more dangerous.
-That’s why schools are closed and people are worried.
+Because COVID-19 is new our bodies don’t have the proper tools to fight it so it is more dangerous.
+This is why we now have a vaccine.
+Ireland began to its vaccination roll-out in January 2021.

 If you feel sick, tell your parents or guardian and they will call your doctor.
 If your doctor thinks you need a test they will put you on the list.
 When you get your test, the person carrying it out will take a sample from your nose and throat with a cotton bud.
 They will be all covered up, wearing protective clothes to make sure they don’t get the virus and pass it on.
 You will get your result in a few days.